Open a Dispensary in California

 While both recreational marijuana and medical marijuana are allowed under California law, the legal details have yet to be hammered out.
 California’s legislators and government employees have a deadline to develop a functional and effective licensing and registration system for cannabis-related businesses by January 1st, 2018.

 In the meantime, California’s licensing system will continue to evolve piecemeal, and the government’s idea of what the finished system will look like is bound to change considerably over the course of 2017.
-American Cannabis Company Inc., have witnessed firsthand the development of California’s regulatory systems and, as of 2016, have been actively consulting with clients in the state.
+American Cannabis Company Inc., have witnessed firsthand the development of California’s regulatory systems and, as of 2016, have been actively consulting with Cannabis businesses & Clients in the state.

 Getting Started in California’s Cannabis Industry

-A lot of time, paperwork, and money must be put down in order to get started with a marijuana business in California.
-Before a brick-and-mortar store or growing operation can begin, licenses must be applied for, pre-licensing dispensary design plans need to be submitted to the state government and financial services should be arranged (because traditional banking services are still difficult for cannabis businesses to secure).
+A lot of time, paperwork, and money must be put down in order to get started with dispensary permits in California.
+Before a brick-and-mortar cannabis store or growing operation can begin, licenses must be applied for, pre-licensing dispensary design plans need to be submitted to the state government and financial services should be arranged (because traditional banking services are still difficult for cannabis businesses to secure).

 Cannabis Cultivation Licensing in California